 It establishes their knowledge and expertise as they create materials to help their customers overcome problems and pain points that they encounter regularly in everyday life.
 This helps to build trust and value in your brand.

 Furthermore, it gives your clientele a reason to keep coming back to (and moving through) your website.

-Which has a number of positive implications for your Search Engine Optimization, helping you to get ahead of your competitors in search engine queries.
+Which has a number of positive implications for your, helping you to get ahead of your competitors in search engine queries.